Anakha-18/hdfc-mutual-fund-analysis/README.md

 ---
 ## Disclaimer

-This project is for educational purposes only and is not fianancial advice.
+This project is for educational purposes only and is not financial advice.